lukelorusso/VerticalSeekBar/README.md

 ## Why would you need it? ##

 *"Reinventing the wheel is, most of the time, a bad idea."*
-If you've ever tried to make a vertical SeekBar work properly, you know this is not the case! 😏
+If you've ever tried to make a vertical SeekBar work properly, you know this is not the case. 😏
-From the moment you apply that `android:rotation="270"` all start to get messy: you cannot set the proper height for the drawable; the width of the bar distorts the width of your drawable; even customizing your interaction with the bar is kind of tricky!
+From the moment you apply that `android:rotation="270"` all start to get messy: you cannot set the proper height for the drawable; the width of the bar distorts the width of your drawable; even customizing your interaction with the bar is kind of tricky.
 I've been through all of this and suddenly I've had enough.

 **Introducing a nicer, redesigned and highly customizable VerticalSeekBar.**